nilsreiter/home-assistant-scenes/README.md

 # 1. The script

 The classic script can still be found in `script.yaml`.
-The current version, however, is a script blueprint, residing in `blueprint.yaml`.
+The current version, however, is a script blueprint, residing in `ha-scenes.yaml`.

-When importing the blueprint, one has to select the lights it applies to (or areas or labels), and a few other basic properties.
-Other features can (and need to) be selected when running the script.
+When importing the blueprint, one has to select the lights it applies to (or areas or devices or labels), and a few other basic properties.
+Other features can (and need to) be selected when starting the script.

 ## Setting a scene
 Setting a scene with this script is done via a service call: